Revised April 2019; Approved by the AALL membership August 30, 2019

 Section 9.
 Dissolution.

 Dissolution of a Special Interest Section shall be ordered by the Executive Board when, after consultation with the Special Interest Section officers, in the opinion of the Board, its usefulness has ceased.
+A Special Interest Section may also be dissolved for failure to adequately correct a conflict with the Bylaws of the Association or lack of compliance with its own Bylaws.
 Upon dissolution, all assets of the Special Interest Section shall revert to the Association.

 Article XI.
 Chapters.